atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ ■qhshftro'h]* CM
 vjli'j 1*1^: jp; *
 are not downright fools, they will be 01 ny opinionv II.
-“Aye! -- r you have quite spoilt“
+Aye! -- r you have quite spoilt
-“— quite turned their heads “they will never be good for anything again; but since it is foi have “done; I give them up.
-I should “have been glad to settle them decently in the world; shut I see it zv not to “she done,, as they will never think of V marrying any men but those whom thty cannot get at; and y«?ho would make them miserable, could they be “married.to, them.
+— quite turned their heads they will never be good for anything again; but since it is foi have done; I give them up.
+I should have been glad to settle them decently in the world; shut I see it zv not to she done,, as they will never think of V marrying any men but those whom thty cannot get at; and y«?ho would make them miserable, could they be married.to, them.
 It is indeed more,, V likely that nobody will give himself
-I il “any trouble about them in that way : il “and So, Mrs. Selby, as this is your ill V own doing, you must even take it Sori
+I il any trouble about them in that way : il and So, Mrs. Selby, as this is your ill V own doing, you must even take it Sori
 III \. ■
 i your pains, I would have done luy